Updated: August 2, 2022

 - Public Folder Recipients.

-Choosing one type of another for nominal (actual users) or generic (sales@, support@, office@) email addresses depends on the objectives for that email address.
+Choosing one type of account or another for nominal (actual users) or generic (sales@, support@, office@) email addresses depends on the objectives for that email address.

 Accounts are the most common type of email addresses you can create and the simplest to understand.
-They provide a login and have a mailbox (Inbox, Sent, Calendars, Contacts, Drafts folders, etc.).
+They provide login credentials for one user and have a mailbox (Inbox, Sent, Calendars, Contacts, Drafts folders, etc.).

 On accounts, you can have one or more aliases (up to 256).
 These aliases can be either permanent (configured by the administrator) or temporary (requested by users in the Settings screen of their WebMail).